15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 “Personally I think good intentions are GREAT, and they are important for sure, BUT without EXECUTION, they are pretty much pointless. […] I had great intentions so many times before trying to lose weight.
 I wanted to be ‘fit’ more than ANYTHING in the world for YEARS, but I never executed!
 So, I stayed the same!
 I know how daunting losing a ton of weight seems like, but TRUST ME, make small changes over a larger period of time, and you WILL see changes!” – John David Glaude @obese_to_beast

 John makes a great point: you can want to lose weight more than anything in the world, but unless you execute and act on these wishes, nothing will come of it.
-Take a page out of his book and start by making small changes to your daily routine, like one of these 36 Easy Ways to Cut 50+ Calories.
+Take a page out of his book and start by making small changes to your daily routine, such as cutting empty calories and drinking more water.

 Justine McCabe, 124 Pounds